-Management has taken several steps to correct the material weakness identified.
+Subsequent to identification of the material weakness, management has taken several steps to correct the same.
 We have made additions to personnel and have improved corresponding internal control procedures.
 In particular, in May 2015, the Company added an Accounting Manager, reporting to our Controller.
 This person comes to us with over 30 years of experience in senior financial roles such as controller, divisional controller, and chief accounting officer, in large companies with multi-site operations.
 He has garnered experience with analysis and recording for complex agreements that required specific evaluations including evaluation of ratcheting rights provisions.
 This person is currently in additional training regarding SEC filing requirements.
 In addition, where needed, the Company may seek assistance from third parties to supplement current resources.
-With these additions, plus the experience gained by the Company officials in the process of identifying and correcting the derivative effects of our prior financing agreements over the last year, the Company is confident that it has taken the necessary steps to remediate the identified material weakness.
-The Company has not, and in the near future, does not intend to, perform additional financings.
-Our improved internal controls procedures along with our improved expertise level as described above have significantly upgraded our internal control over financial reporting and are expected to fully remediate the material weakness described above.
+With these additions, plus the experience gained by the Company officials in the process of identifying and correcting the derivative effects of our prior financing agreements previously, the Company is confident that it has taken the necessary steps to remediate the identified material weakness.
+Our improved internal control over financial reporting and are expected to fully remediate the material weakness described above.